dstackai/dstack/docs/custom-providers.md

 # Custom providers

-A `Provider` is a program that defines how a `Workflow` materializes into actual `Jobs` that process and output data according to the workflow parameters.
+A provider is a program that defines how a workflow materializes into actual jobs that process and output data according to the workflow parameters.

-While dstack offers the built-in `Providers`, the users of dstack can define and use custom `Providers`.
-Read on to learn how to build custom `Providers`.
+While dstack offers the built-in providers, the users of dstack can define and use custom providers.
+Read on to learn how to build custom providers.

 ## Define providers

-`Providers` must be defined in the `.dstack/providers.yaml` file.
+Providers must be defined in the `.dstack/providers.yaml` file.

 ### Syntax